MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hybrid-preview-requirements.md

 | 2 | Did you install the ArcHCI PowerShell module? | `Install-Module -Name ArcHci -Force -Confirm:$false -SkipPublisherCheck -AcceptLicense` | |

 ## Networking prerequisites

 Setting up the right networking requires you to work with the network administrator of your datacenter.
-You have 2 options to choose from - static IP and DHCP.
+You have two options to choose from: static IP and DHCP.
 We highly recommend using static IP for your Azure Arc Resource Bridge for optimum reliability.

 Windows Server admin in consultation with the datacenter network admin:

 ### Option 1: Static IP networking (Highly recommended)

 | Prerequisite |  Item  |  Details  |  Value  |
 | -- | ----- | ------- | ------- |
 | 1 | Do you have a static IP subnet? | This subnet will be used for assigning an IP address to the underlying VM of the Azure Arc Resource Bridge. | The IP address prefix of your subnet.
 For example - "172.16.0.0/16" |